Criticism of the Walt Disney Company: Miramax and its handling of foreign films

+The potential editing of Princess Mononoke (1997) by Miramax has been the subject of rumor.
+The Guardian's Xan Brooks reported in 2005 that the film's director Hayao Miyazaki was rumored to have sent the then–head of Miramax Harvey Weinstein a samurai sword in the mail with the attached message "No cuts."
+In response, Miyazaki stated that "Actually, my producer did that."
+He also claimed that he "defeated" Weinstein's attempts to shorten the film's length.
+The claim has subsequently appeared in other media coverage.
+The media scholar Emma Pett wrote in 2018 that Miyazaki was "complicit in the construction of his auteur image" and the perpetuation of the rumor by these responses.
+The studio executive Steve Alpert wrote in his 2020 memoir that the producer Toshio Suzuki, after procuring a replica sword from a shop in Tokyo, presented it to Weinstein at a meeting in New York.
+He then "shouted in English and in a loud voice: 'Mononoke-hime, no cut!'"

 One reason for the delays and non-releases of films was an accounting scheme that the Weinsteins used to shift potential money-losing films to future fiscal years and ensure they would receive annual bonuses from Disney, while trying to bar retailers from legally exporting authentic DVDs of the films.

 Defenders of the company point out that, prior to Miramax, most of the films purchased by the company would have had little to no chance of achieving U.S. distribution other than by very small distributors with minimal marketing expertise and funds.
 They also state that the purpose of the company's aggressive re-editing technique was always to try to help the films find a broader American audience than they might otherwise find.
 "I'm not cutting for fun", Harvey Weinstein said in an interview, "I'm cutting for the shit to work.
 All my life I served one master: the film.
 I love movies."